xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/Privilege Escalation/Windows Privesc/readme.md

 ### [Dll Hijacking of service]

-1. Add your payload into your dll.c code within your system() function (see below code or you can access
+1. Add your payload into your dll.c code within your system() function (see below code or you can access sagishahar's code as well)
 https://github.com/sagishahar/scripts/blob/master/windows_dll.c
 2. Compile your codeinto a dll
 x86_64-w64-mingw32-gcc dll.c -shared -o payload.dll